-The Atlantis turbine division is the amalgamation of two of the world’s leading tidal turbine generation teams – the Marine Current Turbines (MCT) SeaGen team and Atlantis AR1500 team – brought together via acquisition in 2015.
-As a result, we have two turbine systems currently available for sale, the 1.5MW AR1500 system designed by Lockheed Martin Corporation and the 1.5MW SeaGen U turbine originally designed by Siemens Plc.
+The Atlantis turbine division is the amalgamation of two of the world’s leading tidal turbine generation teams – the Marine Current Turbines SeaGen team and Atlantis Turbine and Engineering Services team – brought together via acquisition in 2015.

 Hover over page elements to highlight them, then click to create an annotation.

 What is a tidal turbine?